ai4eu/tutorials/DSC_Data_Exchange/dsc-text-node/Readme.md

     data_send = False
 ```

-## Step 2: Make the Proto File:
+## Step 2: Make the Proto File
-To implement the service as a gprc service we first need to describe its interface in our model.proto file
+To implement the service as a gRPC service, we need to describe its interface in our model.proto file first
 ```proto
 syntax = 'proto3';